hikeventures/hikeventures.github.io/_posts/reviews/2016-10-19-Icebreaker-T-shirts.markdown

 ---

-# Reason 5: They look nice
+# Reason 5: Icebreaker t-shirts look nice
 I like the cut (in most cases they make me look rather slim and trim) and I love the colours and colour combinations.
 Recently, Icebreaker has also started to produce t-shirts with prints.
 And they are good.
 What I understood from their brochures, they sometimes work with famous artists on the design and when you buy a t-shirt like that, it almost feels like you also buy a piece of art.

 And talking about the prints, right now I have two Icebreaker t-shirts like that.
 One of them is with a print of a mountain range across the chest, and the other with a bike and a canoe attached to it.
 Yes, it is about bikerafting - a very suitable shirt for my kind of sport.
 Of course, having a packraft on it would be even better, but I think it is still a bit too early to ask for it.
 Or can I?